 8. Annotating diagrams or texts

-Whether it’s labelling a plant cell or highlighting persuasive language in a leaflet, a visualiser lets you annotate directly on physical materials — and everyone sees the same thing at once.
+Whether it is labelling a plant cell or highlighting persuasive language in a leaflet, a visualiser lets you annotate directly on physical materials so that everyone sees the same thing at once.

 9. Modelling artistic techniques